marvinernst1020/bandits_algorithms/README.md

 ## Motivation

-Many real-world systems—from online platforms to adaptive control—require sequential decisions in uncertain environments where rewards evolve over time or depend on spatial features.
+Many real-world systems - from online platforms to adaptive control - require sequential decisions in uncertain environments where rewards evolve over time or depend on spatial features.
 This project explores how bandit algorithms can be enhanced to adapt to such non-stationarity, via hidden latent-state dynamics and spatial correlation among arms.

 ---